Nitesh-thapliyal/Nitesh-thapliyal/README.md

 <img src="nitesh.png" height="200px" align="right" />

 I'm <b>curious soul learning and exploring techologies</b>.
-I'm passionate about current and emerging technologies.
+I'm a Software Developer by profession and I'm passionate about current and emerging technologies.
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
 I express my work by writing [technical blogs](https://dev.to/niteshthapliyal) and by creating <b>demonstration video</b>.
 <br/>

 I'm <b>OpenSource enthusiast</b> and passionate about <b>community building</b>.
 I like to learn in public, share my knowledge and to collaborate with others.
 I have created a community <b>Bauddhik Geeks</b> where folks learn, share there knowledge build projects and have fun ✨ [join our community](https://github.com/Bauddhik-Geeks)